How to Enhance Food Photos in Post-Production

 1. Organize and Select Your Best Shots

-2. complete some Basic Adjustments, like Exposure, Contrast, and White Balance
+2. Basic Adjustments: Exposure, Contrast & White Balance

 3. Colour Enhancement – Making Your Food Look More Appetizing